 Recently, our family witnessed a mother and her teenage son screaming obscenities at each other on a public street.
 (It made my husband so sad, he called for a family hug when we got a hundred feet down the road.)
 And I've thought a lot about that mama since then.
 I don't know what she was going through, or what relational roadblock they had hit.
 But, I do know that moment was breaking her heart, just as much as it was breaking his.
 Because family was never designed to tear and destroy.
 It was always meant to be the building block for the rest of life. it was meant to be a shelter and a launching pad into the unknown all at the same time.
 And no matter what roadblocks we hit in seeing home be what it's supposed to be, our words to and about each other can be our greatest tool in making it over those obstacles, or they can be the wound that ensures we stay stuck for awhile.

 I think this world is in need of a few more flag wavers, people who will stand and wave the parenting flag with zeal wrapped in joy, even when they're tired from late night algebra and even when they're driving a car with battle scars from driver's ed.
 I believe a few more flag wavers who can say, "Yep.
 It's crazy, but it's awesome" could change a few more little corners of the world, and those little corners just might inspire someone else to pick up the flag.

 Will you join the revolution?

-Note: This is the first of a four part series.
+Note: This is the first of a three part series.
 Check back soon for Part Two: "How to Handle the Never Ending Decision Fatigue of Raising Teenagers."